Top

 The women savings scheme India offers is particularly valuable for homemakers, single mothers, and retired women who prioritise income certainty.
 With interest rates of 7.4% annually, POMIS delivers reliable monthly payments directly to your bank account or post office savings account.

-You can invest in this scheme with as little as INR 1000 in this women savings scheme.
 The maximum investment limit for a single account is INR 9 lakh.
 If it is a joint account, the maximum investment amount can go up to INR 15 lakh.
 This makes it one of the best investment plans for women in India.

 For women managing household finances or supplementing family income, this post office scheme creates a dependable financial foundation that operates independently from market fluctuations or economic uncertainty.